lukedxvxes/workout-tracker/README.md

 - db and api endpoints set up for Users, Exercises, Muscle Groups.

-### TODO

-- setup api endpoints and db table for workouts
-- Workouts should have the following structure
-  - id
-  - exercise
-  - reps
-  - weight
-  - date
-  - workout_id
-  - user_id
-- Workouts should have the same CRUD endpoints as Exercises or Muscle Groups

-- Front end hasnt been started yet.

 ### Running Locally

 - `npm run dev` in the root folder will boot up both the server and client.